 Intelligence

-With appliance-based security, point products generally apply a single technique to identify threats and pass the data on to the next appliance.
-Patches are applied as they become available.
+With appliance-based security, point products generally apply a single technique to identify threats and pass the data on to the next appliance, applying patches when available.

-Cloud-based security brings intelligence from a variety of sources, meaning that any time a threat is detected anywhere in the cloud, protection is deployed everywhere.
-Zscaler applies more than security updates to its cloud every day.
+Cloud-based security from Zscaler integrates intelligence from countless sources, so when a threat is detected anywhere in the cloud, protection is deployed everywhere.

 Value

-Appliance-based security is expensive to buy and own, and as threats increase, you're forced to buy more appliances.
+Appliance-based security is expensive to purchase, and as threats increase, you're forced to buy more appliances as well as replace old ones.

 4 Pillars of Cloud Security